lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-NoBitmap title='Example of an ACK without a bitmap'}

+Note that, in order to exploit the available L2 payload space to the fullest, and reduce ACK overhead, a bitmap may have a size smaller than (2^N)/8 bytes.
+In that case, the window in use will have a size lower than 2^N-1 fragments.
+For example, if the maximum available space for a bitmap is 7 bytes, N can be set to 6, and the window size can be set to a maximum of 56 fragments.

 ## Baseline mechanism

-The receiver of link fragments SHALL use (1) the sender's L2 source
-   address (if present), (2) the destination's L2 address (if present),
-   (3) Rule ID and (4) DTag to identify all the fragments that belong to a
-   Given IPv6 datagram.
-The fragment receiver may determine the fragment
-   delivery reliability option in use for the fragment based on the Rule
-   ID field in that fragment.
+The receiver of link fragments SHALL use (1) the sender's L2 source address (if present), (2) the destination's L2 address (if present), (3) Rule ID and (4) DTag to identify all the fragments that belong to a given IPv6 datagram.
+The fragment receiver may determine the fragment delivery reliability option in use for the fragment based on the Rule ID field in that fragment.

 Upon receipt of a link fragment, the receiver starts constructing the original unfragmented packet.
 It uses the CFN and the order of arrival of each fragment to determine the location of the individual fragments within the original unfragmented packet.
 For example, it may place the data payload of the fragments within a payload datagram reassembly buffer at the location determined from the CFN and order of arrival of the fragments, and the fragment payload sizes.
 In Window mode, the fragment receiver also uses the W bit in the received fragments.
 Note that the size of the original, unfragmented IPv6 packet cannot be determined from fragmentation headers.

-When ACK on error is used (for either Packet mode or Window mode), the
-   fragment receiver starts a timer (denoted "ACK on Error Timer") upon reception of the first fragment for
-   an IPv6 datagram.
+When Window mode - ACK on error is used, the fragment receiver starts a timer (denoted "ACK on Error Timer") upon reception of the first fragment for an IPv6 datagram.
 The initial value for this timer is not provided by this specification, and is expected to be defined in additional documents.
-This timer is reset every
-   time that a new fragment carrying data from the same IPv6 datagram is
-   received.
-In Packet mode – ACK on error, upon timer expiration, if the
-   last fragment of the IPv6 datagram (i.e. carrying all CFN bits set to 1)
-   has not been received, an ACK MUST be transmitted by the fragment receiver
-   to indicate received and not received fragments for that IPv6 datagram.
-   In Window mode – ACK on error, upon timer expiration, if neither the last
-   fragment of the IPv6 datagram nor the last fragment of the current window
-   (with CFN=0) have been received, an ACK MUST be transmitted by the
-   fragment receiver to indicate received and not received fragments for the
+This timer is reset every time that a new fragment carrying data from the same IPv6 datagram is received.
+In Window mode – ACK on error, upon timer expiration, if neither the last fragment of the IPv6 datagram nor the last fragment of the current window (i.e. with CFN=0) have been received, an ACK MUST be transmitted by the fragment receiver to indicate received and not received fragments for the current window.
-   current window.

-   Note that, in Window mode, the first fragment of the window is the one
-   sent with CFN=2^N-2.
-Also note that, in Window mode, the fragment with
-   CFN=0 is considered the last fragment of its window, except for the last
-   fragment of the whole packet (with all CFN bits set to 1), which is also
-   the last fragment of the last window.
-Upon receipt of the last fragment of
-   a window, if Window mode – ACK “Always” is used, the fragment receiver
-   MUST send an ACK to the fragment sender.
-The ACK provides feedback on the
-   fragments received and lost that correspond to the last window.

-   If the recipient receives the last fragment of an IPv6 datagram, it checks
-   for the integrity of the reassembled IPv6 datagram, based on the MIC
-   received.
-In No ACK mode, if the integrity check indicates that the
-   reassembled IPv6 datagram does not match the original IPv6 datagram
-   (prior to fragmentation), the reassembled IPv6 datagram MUST be
-   discarded.
-If ACK “Always” is used,
-   the recipient MUST transmit an ACK to the fragment sender.
+Note that, in Window mode, the first fragment of the window is the one sent with CFN=2^N-2.
+Also note that, in Window mode, the fragment with CFN=0 is considered the last fragment of its window, except for the last fragment of the whole packet (with all CFN bits set to 1), which is also the last fragment of the last window.
+Upon receipt of the last fragment of a window, if Window mode – ACK “Always” is used, the fragment receiver MUST send an ACK to the fragment sender.
+The ACK provides feedback on the fragments received and lost that correspond to the last window.

+If the recipient receives the last fragment of an IPv6 datagram, it checks for the integrity of the reassembled IPv6 datagram, based on the MIC received.
+In No ACK mode, if the integrity check indicates that the reassembled IPv6 datagram does not match the original IPv6 datagram (prior to fragmentation), the reassembled IPv6 datagram MUST be discarded.
+If Window mode - ACK “Always” is used, the recipient MUST transmit an ACK to the fragment sender.
 The ACK
-   provides feedback on the whole set of fragments sent that carry the
-   complete IPv6 packet
-   (Packet mode) or on the fragments that correspond to the last window
-   (Window mode).
-If ACK on error is used,
-   the recipient MUST NOT transmit an ACK to the sender if no losses have
-   been detected for the whole IPv6 packet (Packet mode) or in the last
-   window (Window mode).
-If losses have been detected, the
-   recipient MUST then transmit an ACK to the sender to provide feedback on
+provides feedback on the fragments that correspond to the last window.
+If Window  mode - ACK on error is used, the recipient MUST NOT transmit an ACK to the sender if no losses have been detected for the last window.
+If losses have been detected, the recipient MUST then transmit an ACK to the sender to provide feedback on the last window.
-   the whole IPv6 packet (Packet mode) or in the last window (Window mode).

-   When ACK “Always” is used (in either Packet mode or Window mode), the
-   fragment sender starts a timer (denoted "ACK Always Timer") after
-   transmitting the last fragment of a fragmented IPv6 datagram.
+When Window mode - ACK “Always” is used, the fragment sender starts a timer (denoted "ACK Always Timer") after transmitting the last fragment of a fragmented IPv6 datagram.
+The fragment sender also starts the ACK Always Timer after transmitting the last fragment of a window.
 The initial value for this timer is not provided by this specification, and is expected to be defined in additional documents.
-Upon expiration of the timer, if no ACK has been
-   received for this IPv6 datagram, the sender retransmits the last fragment,
-   and it reinitializes and restarts the timer.
-In Window mode – ACK
-   “Always”, the fragment sender also starts the ACK Always Timer after transmitting the
-   last fragment of a window.
-Upon
-   expiration of the timer, if no ACK has been
-   received for this window, the sender retransmits the last fragment,
-   and it reinitializes and restarts the timer.
-Note that retransmitting the
-   last fragment of a packet or a window as described serves as an ACK
-   request.
-The maximum number of ACK requests in Packet mode or in Window
-   mode is TBD.
+Upon expiration of the timer, if no ACK has been received for the current window, the sender retransmits the last fragment, and it reinitializes and restarts the timer.
+Note that retransmitting the last fragment of a window as described serves as an ACK request.
+The maximum number of requests for a specific ACK, denoted MAX_ACK_REQUESTS, is not stated in this document, and it is expected to be defined in other documents (e.g. technology-specific profiles).

-   In all reliability options, except for the No ACK option, the fragment
-   sender retransmits any lost fragments reported in an ACK.
-In Packet
+In all Window mode options, the fragment sender retransmits any lost fragments reported in an ACK.
-   modes, in order to minimize the probability of ambiguity with
-   the CFN of different retransmitted fragments, the fragment sender
-   renumbers the CFNs of the fragments to be retransmitted by following the
-   same approach as for a sequence of new fragments: the CFN for
-   retransmitted fragments is set sequentially decreasing from 2^N - 2 for
-   the first retransmitted fragment, and MUST wrap from 0 back to 2^N – 2.
-The last fragment of the set of retransmitted fragments only carries a CFN with all bits set to 1 if it is actually a retransmission of the last fragment of the packet (i.e. the last fragment had been lost in the first place).
-Examples of fragment renumbering for retransmitted fragments in Packet modes can be found in Appendix A.

-   A maximum of TBD iterations of ACK and fragment
-   retransmission rounds are allowed per-window or per-IPv6-packet in
-   Window mode or in Packet mode, respectively.

-If a fragment recipient disassociates from its L2 network, the recipient MUST discard
-all link fragments of all partially reassembled payload datagrams, and fragment senders
-MUST discard all not yet transmitted link fragments of all partially transmitted payload
-(e.g., IPv6) datagrams.
-Similarly, when a node first receives a fragment of a packet, it starts
-a reassembly timer.
-When this time expires, if the entire packet has not been reassembled,
-the existing fragments MUST be discarded and the reassembly state MUST be flushed.
+If a fragment recipient disassociates from its L2 network, the recipient MUST discard all link fragments of all partially reassembled payload datagrams, and fragment senders MUST discard all not yet transmitted link fragments of all partially transmitted payload (e.g., IPv6) datagrams.
+Similarly, when a node first receives a fragment of a packet, it starts a reassembly timer.
+When this time expires, if the entire packet has not been reassembled, the existing fragments MUST be discarded and the reassembly state MUST be flushed.
 The value for this timer is not provided by this specification, and is expected to be defined in technology-specific profile documents.

 ## Aborting a fragmented IPv6 datagram transmission

-For several reasons, a fragment sender or a fragment receiver may want to
-   abort the transmission of a fragmented IPv6 datagram.
+For several reasons, a fragment sender or a fragment receiver may want to abort the transmission of a fragmented IPv6 datagram.

-   If the fragment sender triggers abortion, it transmits to the receiver a format equivalent to a fragmentation header (with the format for a fragment that is not the last one), with the Rule ID field (of size R – T – N bits) set to TBD_ABORT_TX and all CFN bits set to 1.
+If the fragment sender triggers abortion, it transmits to the receiver a format equivalent to a fragmentation header (with the format for a fragment that is not the last one), with the Rule ID field (of size R – T – N bits) set to ABORT_TX, the DTag field (if present) set to the same value as the datagram whose transmission is being aborted, and all CFN bits set to 1.
 No data is carried along with this fragmentation header.

-   If the fragment receiver triggers abortion, it transmits to the fragment
-   sender a Rule ID (of size R bits) set to TBD_ABORT_RX.
-  The entity that triggers abortion (either a fragment sender or a fragment
-  receiver) MUST release any resources allocated for the fragmented IPv6
-  datagram transmission being aborted.
+The specific value for ABORT_TX is not stated in this document and is expected to be defined in other documents.

-  When a fragment receiver receives an L2 frame containing a Rule ID set to
-  TBD ABORT_TX and a CFN field with all bits set to 1, the receiver MUST
-  release any resources allocated for the fragmented IPv6 datagram
-  transmission being aborted.
+When a fragment receiver receives an L2 frame containing a Rule ID set to ABORT_TX and a CFN field with all bits set to 1, the receiver MUST release any resources allocated for the fragmented IPv6 datagram transmission being aborted.

+If the fragment receiver triggers abortion, it transmits to the fragment sender a format equivalent to a fragmentation header (with the format for a fragment that is not the last one), with Rule ID (of size R – T – N bits) set to ABORT_RX, with the Dtag field (if present) set to the same value as the datagram whose reception is being aborted.
+The entity that triggers abortion (either a fragment sender or a fragment receiver) MUST release any resources allocated for the fragmented IPv6 datagram transmission being aborted.
+The specific value for ABORT_RX is not stated in this document and is expected to be defined in other documents.

-  When a fragment sender receives an L2 frame containing a Rule ID set to
-  TBD_ABORT_RX, the fragment sender MUST abort transmission of the fragmented
-  IPv6 datagram being transmitted, and MUST release any resources allocated
-  for the fragmented IPv6 datagram transmission being aborted.
+When a fragment sender receives an L2 frame containing a Rule ID set to ABORT_RX, the fragment sender MUST abort transmission of the fragmented IPv6 datagram being transmitted, and MUST release any resources allocated for the fragmented IPv6 datagram transmission being aborted.

-  A further Rule ID value may be used by an entity to signal abortion of all on-
-  going, possibly interleaved, fragmented IPv6 datagram transmissions.
+A further Rule ID value may be used by an entity to signal abortion of all on- going, possibly interleaved, fragmented IPv6 datagram transmissions.

 ## Downlink fragment transmission